-- d.
-Equivalencies and Exemptions to DOE O 331.1D.
-Requests for equivalencies or exemptions to this Order must be submitted for approval in memorandum form to the Director, Office of Human Capital Management, Office of the Chief Human Capital Officer (OCHCO), unless specified below.
-The memorandum must include the basis for the equivalency or exemption, identify the requirement for which the equivalency or exemption is sought, and request a timeframe, as applicable. - (1) Equivalency.
-In accordance with the responsibilities and authorities assigned by Executive Order 12344, codified at 50 USC sections 2406 and 2511 and to ensure consistency through the joint Navy/DOE Naval Nuclear Propulsion Program, the Deputy Administrator for Naval Reactors (Director) will implement and oversee requirements and practices pertaining to this directive for activities under the Director's cognizance, as deemed appropriate. - (2) Exemption.
-This directive does not apply to: - (a) The National Nuclear Security Administration (NNSA) employees; per DOE Exemption Memorandum dated, 5/13/2010. - (b) Employees in Senior Executive Service (SES) and Senior Leader or Professional or Technical (SL/SP/ST) positions. - (c) The annual appraisal period for BPA non-supervisory General Schedule (GS), hourly non-management negotiated pay (BB), hourly leader negotiated pay (BL), and hourly supervisory negotiated pay (BS) employees.
+d.
+Equivalencies and Exemptions.
+Requests for equivalencies or exemptions to this Order must be submitted for approval in memorandum form to the Chief Human Capital Officer (CHCO), unless specified below.
+The memorandum must include the basis for the equivalency or exemption, identify the requirement for which the equivalency or exemption is sought, and request a timeframe, as applicable.

+(1) Exemption.
+This directive does not apply to:

+- (a) The National Nuclear Security Administration (NNSA) employees, per DOE Exemption Memorandum dated 5/13/2010. - (b) Employees in Senior Executive Service (SES) and Senior Level (SL) and Scientific or Professional (ST) positions. - (c) The annual appraisal period for BPA non-supervisory General Schedule (GS), hourly non-management negotiated pay (BB), hourly leader negotiated pay (BL), and hourly supervisory negotiated pay (BS) employees.
 The annual appraisal period for these employees will be November 1 through October 31 of the subsequent calendar year.
-For exceptions, see paragraphs 4.c.(13)-(20). - (d) The performance award determinations and limits for Excepted Service employees in pay plans EJ and EK who are covered by DOE O 329.1 Excepted Service Authorities for EJ and EK Pay plans. - (e) The performance award determinations and limits for Advanced Research Projects Agency-Energy (ARPA-E) employees in pay plans ER and ET who are subject to the additional pay limits established by P.L.
-111-358. - (f) The performance award determinations and limits for Exceptionally Well Qualified (EWQ) employees in pay plan EQ who are subject to additional pay limits established by P.L.113-76.
+For exceptions, see paragraphs 4.c.(13)-(20). - (d) Administrative Law Judges who are not eligible for performance ratings, monetary or honorary awards in accordance with Executive Order (EO) 13843, Excepting Administrative Law Judges from the Competitive Service dated July 10, 2018, and 5 CFR 930.206. - (e) The performance award, non-performance-based monetary awards, and performance-based pay increase determinations and limits for certain Excepted Service employees serviced by the Office of Corporate Executive Management.
+If applicable, performance awards and pay increase guidance are covered in the annual compensation guidance issued by the CHCO